••• GaETC •••

 Free Registration for Chief Information Officers, Chief Technology officers, and technology Directors

 As Georgia’s leaders in educational technology, GaETC would like to offer you a complimentary registration to this year’s conference.
 Each district will receive 1 complimentary registration.
 This year, we will be adding more opportunities for you to meet with other leaders focused on topics collectively, important to teaching and learning, promoting teacher awareness of student data privacy, cybersecurity, AI’s role in education, and much more.
 Please be on the lookout for the registration email coming in early June.
-The registration link email was sent out on May 23, 2024.
-If you did not receive it and participated in Dr. Keith Osburn’s monthly CIO call, please contact gaetcreg@mcraemeetings.com
+The registration link email will be sent out soon.

 GaETC and GLET